← All National Parks

 Can I combine Wind Cave with Mount Rushmore and Badlands?

-Yes — all three are within a 90-minute radius of Rapid City.
+Yes.
+All three are within a 90-minute radius of Rapid City.
 A typical 2-day Black Hills loop covers Wind Cave + Mount Rushmore + Custer State Park on day 1, and Badlands National Park on day 2.

 Wind Cave National Park on the live map